Mars Geology: Tooting Crater

 took place in a volatile-rich target.
 Tooting Crater is a very fresh example of a rampart

 crater, because it shows minimal signs of erosions and there are almost no small impact craters on the ejecta blanket.

 in the map below, which is a MOLA elevation map of Mars.
-Because it is a very young crater that formed on
+We can use the same cratering counting technique to estimate that the rocks within which Tooting formed might be about 1.3 billion years old.
+As Tooting Crater is a very young crater that formed on relatively

-young lava flows, Tooting may represent a potential source for some of the Martian meteorites (which
+young (for Mars) lava flows, Tooting may represent a potential source for some of the Martian meteorites (which

 also have a young age and are volcanic rocks).